 Long Sand Beach in York is two miles long, with views of The Nubble Lighthouse - the most photographed lighthouse in the country.
 Nearby Short Sands Beach is walking distance to ice cream parlors, shops, restaurants, and The Golden Rod where saltwater taffy is made.
 Short Sands is the more happening beach, a playground of sand and sights and sounds, but their proximity to each other makes it easy to enjoy both Long and Short Sands beaches.

-Ogunquit Beach is three miles long from the southernmost section, near the village of Ogunquit where the Ogunquit Rivers flows out to the sea, to Footbridge Beach and Moody Beach at the northeastern most reach.
+Ogunquit Beach is highly known as one of Maine's best beaches with three miles long from the southernmost section, near the village of Ogunquit where the Ogunquit Rivers flows out to the sea, to Footbridge Beach and Moody Beach at the northeastern most reach.
 Ogunquit Beach has a broad, rather flat stretch of sand, especially during low tide, making it ideal for families or a pickup game of beach ball or Frisbee.
-From Ogunquit Beach you can walk the famed Marginal Way, a three mile path along the coast to Perkins Cove - a charming fishing village with shops, eateries, boats and a working drawbridge.
+From Ogunquit Beach you can walk the well-known Marginal Way which is a three mile path along the coast to Perkins Cove - a charming fishing village with shops, eateries, boats and a working drawbridge.

 Wells Beach and Drake's Island Beach, both ideal for sunning, walking and surfing when the waves are right.
 These beaches are popular come summer time, with lifeguards on duty.

 Scarborough Beach State Park on Prouts Neck is also a beautiful protected beach, located on Black Point Road.
 And Ferry Beach, also on Prouts Neck Point offers a protected stretch of sand directly on the Scarborough River.

 Higgins Beach, Crescent Beach and Willard Beach are just south of Portland in the Casco Bay Region, are each almost a mile long with soft sand and extraordinary sea views.